 Why is Safeguarding Important to the Church?

 At the Diocesan Safeguarding home page you find much more information including how Safeguarding works in the Diocese, who is responsible for what, becoming a volunteer and what to do if you think a vulnerable person is at risk or is being abused.
 It also has links to many other related external websites.
-Examples of Roles which require volunteers to be DBS checked and trained are Children’s Liturgy, Catechist, Adult Altar Server, Sacristan, Care Group Member, Transport Provider, Visiting Eucharistic Minister, Youth Worker.
+Examples of roles which require volunteers to be DBS checked and trained are Children’s Liturgy, Catechist, Adult Altar Server, Sacristan, Care Group Member, Transport Provider, Visiting Extraordinary Ministers of the Eucharist, Youth Worker.
 There are many others.

 Your local Safeguarding Representative and Diocesan Co-ordinator

-Each parish has a Safeguarding Minister who is responsible for: making sure the Parish is aware of the importance of safeguarding children and vulnerable adults; promoting good and safe practice, including what is appropriate and inappropriate behaviour; with their Parish Priest and the Safeguarding Co-ordinator/Officer decide how to administer the National Safeguarding Policies and Procedures within the Parish.
-Sacred Heart’s Parish Representative is Jan Hughes.
+Each parish has a Safeguarding representative who is responsible for: making sure the Parish is aware of the importance of safeguarding children and vulnerable adults; promoting good and safe practice, including what is appropriate and inappropriate behaviour; with their Parish Priest and the Safeguarding Co-ordinator/Officer decide how to administer the National Safeguarding Policies and Procedures within the Parish.
+Our Parish Representative is Jan Hughes.

-The Diocesan Safeguarding Co-ordinator, whose responsibilities are set out on the Diocesan website, is Angela McGrory.
+The Diocesan Safeguarding Co-ordinator, whose responsibilities are set out on the Diocesan website, is Ruth Attfield.